History of Mexico–United States relations: The Mexican Revolution

 Wilson sent a punitive expedition led by General John J. Pershing deep into Mexico; it deprived the rebels of supplies but failed to capture Villa.
 Meanwhile, Germany was trying to divert American attention from Europe by sparking a war.
 It sent Mexico the Zimmermann Telegram in January 1917, offering a military alliance to reclaim New Mexico, California, Nevada, Arizona and Texas, land the United States had forcibly taken via conquest in the Mexican–American War.
-British intelligence intercepted the message, passing it on the U.S. government.
+British intelligence intercepted the message, passing it on to the U.S. government.
 Wilson released it to the press, escalating demands for American entry into the European War.
-The Mexican government rejected the proposal after its military warned of massive defeat if they attempted to follow through with the plan.
-Mexico stayed neutral; selling large amounts of oil to Britain for her fleet.
+The Mexican government rejected the proposal after its military warned of a massive defeat if it attempted to follow through with the plan.
+Mexico stayed neutral, selling large amounts of oil to Britain for her fleet.